MicrosoftDocs/cpp-docs/docs/mfc/reference/cinternetsession-class.md

 ### Parameters

 *`pstrUrl`*\
-A pointer to a `NULL` terminated string that specifies the URL for which the cookie should be set.
+A pointer to a null-terminated string that specifies the URL for which the cookie should be set.

 *`pstrCookieName`*\
 A pointer to a string containing the name of the cookie.